Ontotext-AD/ontotext-yasgui/README.md

 ## cypress

 A project with automated e2e tests for the `ontotext-yasgui-web-component`.

+## shared-conformance-utils
+Shared utilities for the conformance tests.
+The utilities are used by both the conformance-tests and cypress conformance tests.
+The utilities parse the SPARQL test manifests from the W3C SPARQL test suite and provide a common interface for executing the tests.

+## conformance-tests
+A project with tests for the SPARQL syntax and semantics conformance.
+The tests are executed against the grammar and tokenizer directly.
+The tests are based on the W3C SPARQL test suite.
+The test suite is parsed with the shared utilities from the `shared-conformance-utils` project

+## test-files
+A collection of test files used by the conformance tests.
+The test files are based on the W3C SPARQL test suite.
+The test collection is automatically updated with the latest version of the W3C SPARQL test suite.

 # How to get started with development tasks in this project